studioraz/magento2-baseprice/README.md

 ## Extension configuration
 The extension can be configured if you go to ```Stores > Configuration``` and afterwards to ```Magenerds > Base Price```.
 After enabling the extension you can edit the base price template in order to influence the base price rendering in the frontend.
 You can type in whatever you want.
-There are three variables available to render the base price information:
+There are five variables available to render the base price information:
 * {BASE_PRICE}: Renders the calculated base price
 * {BASE_AMOUNT}: Renders the product sale amount
 * {BASE_UNIT}: Renders the product sale unit